Wildcat wrestler Borders wins second state championship

 120

-Lebanon junior Ross Keith won his first three matches before losing by technical fall 18-2 in 5:40 to Cleveland’s Jackson Bradford.
-He then lost 6-0 to Collierville’s Andrew Artilles before taking fifth place by pinning Bartlett’s Steven Dindl in 2:36.
-Wilson Central senior Grant Fetters, who finished fourth at 106 two years ago, drew Bradford right away and lost 17-1 in a technical fall in 6:00.
-He then reeled off six wins in the consolation bracket before losing a medical forfeit to Artiles in the third-place match to finish fourth.
+Wilson Central senior Grant Fetters, who finished fourth at 106 two years ago, drew Cleveland’s Jackson Bradford right away and lost 17-1 in a technical fall in 6:00.
+He then reeled off six wins in the consolation bracket before losing a medical forfeit to Collierville’s Andrew Artiles in the third-place match to finish fourth.

 126